Optical readout of MPGDs with solid wavelength shifters: Solid wavelength shifter readout

 The effect of the distance between the site of light emission and the wavelength shifting film was studied by placing a TPB-coated glass plate at varying distances below a triple-GEM stack.
 Distances of 2\,mm, 1\,mm, 0.5\,mm and 0\,mm between the last GEM and the TPB plate were investigated.
 The camera was focused on the back of the TPB-coated glass plate by attaching a tape with a cross on the back of the glass which was removed after focusing.
 A comparison between the blurring of 2\,mm gap and no gap between last GEM and TPB plate is shown in figure \ref{fig:GEMWLSlocation}.

 The distance between the original light production at the GEM and the absorption and re-emission at the TPB plate clearly results in a strong blurring which degrades spatial resolution.
 Scintillation light is emitted isotropically during avalanche multiplication.
-The fraction of the light which reaches the TPB layer is absorbed and reemitted at a longer wavelength.
-This reeimission again occurs isotropically, thus blurring the resulting image with an increased blur for larger distances between the amplification structure and the WLS.
+The fraction of the light which reaches the TPB layer is absorbed and reemitted isotropically at a longer wavelength.
+Thus, larger distances between between the amplification structure and the WLS result in increased blurring.
 A comparison of the edge-spread-function (ESF) achieved in different configurations is reported in table \ref{tableComparison}.

 At a separation of 2\,mm between the last GEM and the WLS plate, the measured edge spread function (ESF) exhibited a width exceeding 2\,mm.
 In contrast, in the optimal configuration with no additional separation between the bottom electrode and the WLS plane, a spatial resolution of 0.46,mm was achieved.
-The GEM in a well configuration, i.e. in direct contact with the WLS, achieves the best possible spatial resolution while still profiting from the multi stage amplification of a GEM-stack.
-While this expected result demonstrates the possibility to achieve good imaging resolution with a GEM-based amplification structure combined with a solid WLS, glass Micromegas might offer even better resolution due to their single stage amplification, finer primary charge sampling due to the pitch of the mesh wires compared to the larger hole pitch of the GEM and the possibility to coat the WLS layer directly on the anode.
+While the expected result that the GEM in well configuration achieves the best spatial resolution demonstrates the possibility to achieve good imaging resolution with a GEM-based amplification structure combined with a solid WLS, glass Micromegas might offer even better resolution due to their single stage amplification, finer primary charge sampling due to the pitch of the mesh wires compared to the larger hole pitch of the GEM and the possibility to coat the WLS layer directly on the anode.